SimoneRiccardi/video-to-plymouth/README.md

-#  Vieo to plymouth theme
+#  Video to plymouth theme

 script that permits to reproduce a video at boot with plymout ([example here](https://github.com/SimoriccITA/plymouth-i_use_arch_btw))